Cameron Aiello Dodd

 Wanderpath puzzles are my own creation, a brand new form of line puzzle.

-Solving a Wanderpath puzzle requires drawing a line from one endpoint to another, while crossing back over the line when necessary in order to cross certain edges the required number of times.
-I designed the rules of the puzzle, then created a puzzle generator and game with the Phaser javascript library, and an HTML page to host it.
+I designed the rules of the puzzle, then created a puzzle generator and game with the Phaser javascript library, and

 Bitwise Battle